howard-stearns/million/README.md

 This is a Proof-of-Concept of Web infrastructure for running a parallel computation on a million partitions.

-The number of nodes and all aspects of the computation are pluggable.
+The number of nodes and all aspects of the computation are pluggable, and the computation is robust against nodes connecting and disconnecting at will.

 ### Status